 SUNY Cortland’s Transformations is a day designed to demonstrate, highlight, promote and encourage scholarship among SUNY Cortland students and their faculty mentors.
 Our scholarly work is crucial to who and what we are as individuals and as an institution.
 For more information please watch for email announcements.
 Deadlines for abstract submission will be January 2020.
 Please contact the Arts and Sciences Dean's office for more details.

 The National Conferences on Undergraduate Research (NCUR) promote undergraduate research, scholarship, and creative activity in all fields of study.
 The annual conference gives undergraduate scholars in all fields and from all types of institutions of higher learning a forum to share the results of their work through posters, presentations, performances and works of art.
 Please visit National Conferences on Undergraduate Research for information.

 In the Spring of 2020 the Council on Undergraduate Research (CUR) will host its annual undergraduate poster session on Capitol Hill.
 This event will help members of Congress understand the importance of undergraduate research by talking directly with the students whom these programs impact.
 CUR is calling for students to submit an abstract of their research that represents any of CUR's disciplinary divisions (Arts and Humanities, Biology, Chemistry, Geosciences, Health Sciences, Mathematics/Computer Science, Physics/Astronomy, Psychology, and Social Sciences).
 For more information about the Posters on the Hill program, please visit the Posters on the Hill page for more information and abstract submission.
-The deadline for abstract submission is Nov.
-5, 2019.
+The deadline for abstract submission is TBD.